 So if you have a big group from or at least 4 people, the cost works out to be cheaper or equal as a shared.
 However, if you have a large group (more than 8 passengers), companies will have to switch to a larger vehicle which costs more.

 If you are staying at an Airbnb or vacation rental, check which hotel is closest to you.
 Like I mentioned earlier, many shared shuttle companies can’t drop off at private residencies so they’ll pick you up at the closest hotel to your place.

 Check the schedule of the shuttle when booking your flight.
-If you flight arrives super early at 5 AM or really late around 11 PM, you will have to get a private shuttle or another form of transportation.
-Shared shuttle services usually only have 1-2 services in the morning and afternoon, more popular routes have more times.
+If your flight arrives after late afternoon, you will have to get a private shuttle or wait until the next day.
+Shared shuttle services usually only have an AM and PM schedule.
+The PM shuttle is usually around 2:30 PM.